Rhovian/metaplex-candy-faq/readme.md

 ### If I don't run update_candy_machine with a specific time, is it possible to mint at all?
 If there is no set start date, only the owner will be able to operate the candy machine.

+### Does file size matter as far as upload costs?
+No. The minimum file size is 25KB and the max is 10MB.